Immigration Statistics by Country: Eye-Opening Numbers for 2023

 (Eurostat)

-In 2021, there were 22% more illegal immigrants in the EU compared to the year before that.
-Most people that were discovered illegally in the EU were people from Syria, Algeria, and Afghanistan.
+In 2022, there were 59% more illegal immigrants in the EU compared to the year before that.
+Most people that were discovered illegally in the EU were people from Syria, Morocco, and Afghanistan.

 (Eurostat)